amclin/react-project-boilerplate/README.md

 ### The Hard Way

 1. Clone this repo to a location on your local system
+2. Navigate to the repo folder and run `npm install` or `yarn install`
-2. Navigate to the folder where you want to create a new project
+3. Navigate to the folder where you want to create a new project
-3. Run `node ../<path to the boilerplate>/index.js`
+4. Run `node ../<path to the boilerplate>/index.js`
-4. Create a new empty repo in GitHub with the same project name
+5. Create a new empty repo in GitHub with the same project name
-5. Push the new local commits up the new remote repo
+6. Push the new local commits up the new remote repo

 ### Advanced Examples

 #### Specify project name

 Skip the prompt and specify the project name on the command line:

 `npx create-amclin-nextjs-app -- myprojectname`

 #### Skip Git repo generation

-Skip the process of creating a git repo for the project. **Note:** *this can result in failures as some of the dependencies expect git to be present*:
+Skip the process of creating a git repo for the project. **Note:** _this can result in failures as some of the dependencies expect git to be present_:

 `npx create-amclin-nextjs-app --no-git`

 #### Assume Server-Side-Rendering (SSR)

 Skip the question and assume the generated project will need server-side rendering:

 `npx create-amclin-nextjs-app --with-ssr`